Our Experience

 We’ve also helped investigators achieve funding for crucial NIH R01 resubmissions.
 With our experience, we can help PIs avoid weaknesses identified in previous applications and identify appropriate adjustments given reviewer concerns.
 Please get in touch if you’re interested in using our services.

 Facts and Figures.
-As of May 2019, we have facilitated more than 150 complex research grant applications.
-Since 2009, our office has played a significant role in development of awarded grants totaling more than $411 million.
+As of August 2023, we have facilitated more than 200 complex research grant applications, work resulting in awards of more than $867 million.

 Writing Workshops